 *This article may contain affiliate links.
 We receive a small percentage of sales made through them at no extra cost to the reader.
 For more information see our privacy page.

 There are a total of 59 national parks in the United States and each was created for a different purpose.
 They protect natural beauty, unique geological features, archaeological sites, or unusual ecosystems.
 But not every national park is created equal when it comes to wildlife watching.

 For example, the Kenai Fjords National Park in Alaska protects the Harding Icefield and at least 38 glaciers and fjords stemming from it, the Congaree National Park in South Carolina takes its pride in being home to the largest old-growth floodplain forest left in North America, and Mesa Verde National Park in Colorado is famous for having over 4,000 archaeological sites of the Ancestral Puebloan people.
 A visit to any of these National Parks will be memorable, but won’t necessarily include an abundance of wildlife sightings.

-However, there are a few US national parks where visitors can see a wide array of North America’s iconic animals in the wild.
+However, there are a few national parks in the United States where visitors can see a wide array of North America’s iconic animals in the wild.
 In our opinion, these are the best national parks for wildlife watching in the United States.